Adidas Ultraboost X

 - One of the prime technologies of the Adidas brand is the boost™.
 Made up of compacted TPU pellets, this full-length foam offers responsive cushioning to the foot of the wearer.
 The outsole makes use of a rubber compound that is durable and efficient at delivering traction over the surfaces.

-The mid-sole unit of the Adidas Ultra Boost X features the boost™ cushioning system.
+The midsole unit of the Adidas Ultraboost X features the boost™ cushioning system, which is also the same as the technology found in the Ultraboost lineup.
 This full-length foam is made from thousands of TPU pellets that have been amalgamated into a single unit.
 It provides responsive cushioning throughout the gait cycle while also ensuring comfort, even when standing idly.

 The fabric that’s used for the upper unit is called the Primeknit.
 This material is similar to woven cloth, so it delivers the feeling of actually wearing socks.
 It’s also able to accommodate natural airflow into the foot-chamber, thus delivering a cool and dry interior environment.